 2022 Participating Communities:

-Lee’s Summit.
-Effective January 1, 2023 Lee’s Summit will no longer participate in Kansas City’s household hazardous waste recycling program.
-This means Lee’s Summit residents must go to the Lee’s Summit facility and Kansas City residents will be required to use the Kansas City facility.
+Lee’s Summit –> Effective Jan.
+1, 2023, Lee’s Summit will no longer participate in Kansas City’s household hazardous waste program.
+Lee’s Summit residents may use the Lee’s Summit HHW facility.
+Kansas City residents are required to use the HHW facility listed above.

 North Kansas City

-Unincorporated Clay County: Mosby, Missouri City, Prathersville, Randolph, Birmingham, Holt, Oakview, Oakwood, Oakwood Park, Oaks
+Unincorporated communities in Clay County: Mosby, Missouri City, Prathersville, Randolph, Birmingham, Holt, Oakview, Oakwood, Oakwood Park, Oaks

-Unincorporated Platte County: Tracy, Platte Woods, Farely, Northmoor, Houston Lake, Iatan, Ridgely
+Unincorporated communities in Platte County: Tracy, Platte Woods, Farely, Northmoor, Houston Lake, Iatan, Ridgely